Gamers who wear headsets and glasses at the same time have their task cut out trying to find a combo that works.

 - Rich and warm sound with plenty of detail

 - 5mm jack with a balanced lead

-The Sony MDR-1A is a stylish and comfortable headset with plush ear cups that hug your ears and spare your glass frames.
-Highly recommended.
+The Sony MDR1AM2 is a stylish and comfortable gaming headset with plush ear cups that hug your ears and spare your glass frames.
+Highly recommended for glasses wearers.

 The Arctis 7 is a worthy upgrade to the Arctis 5, which was pretty good to begin with.

 It comes with a stylish, streamlined design, one of the most easily adjustable headbands that leaves tons of room around the ears for your glasses, and a bunch of customization that lets you dial down on the sound.